-DIR: Ainhoa Rodrigues | Spain, Fantasy Drama 90′
+Dir: Ainhoa Rodrigues | Spain, Fantasy Drama 90′

-Loneliness has no place in the community, despite its lack of potential.
+Loneliness has no place in this community, despite its lack of potential.
 Days are fraught with the social round.
-All done up in pearls and fur coats – not to mention high heels – ladies lunch together and talk of sexual desire and personal fulfilment – and their dissatisfaction with the menfolk in scenes enlivened by surrealist flourishes.
+All done up in pearls and fur coats – not to mention high heels – ladies lunch together and talk of sexual desire and personal fulfilment – and their dissatisfaction with the menfolk is fully realised in scenes enlivened by surrealist flourishes.
 María mourns her deceased husband, Paco.
 Sometimes, someone hears a sound that escapes everyone else.
 Can it be real or just a fantasy.?
 Female imagination catches fire while the men simply hunker down with their mates and animals – especially the little goat farmer who describes tricking a female goat into bringing up a kid from another litter.

-ROTTERDAM FILM FESTIVAL | TIGER COMPETITION | VILNIUS FILM FESTIVAL | EUROPEAN DEBUT COMPETITION Best Director: Ainhoa Rodríguez
+NOW ON MUBI | ROTTERDAM FILM FESTIVAL | TIGER COMPETITION | VILNIUS FILM FESTIVAL | EUROPEAN DEBUT COMPETITION Best Director: Ainhoa Rodríguez